The Royal Society for the Prevention of Cruelty to Animals (Victoria)

 , Animal Shelters

-The RSPCA operates nine animal Adoption Care Centres and two community pet care centres in Victoria, providing refuge and care and where possible to more than 20,000 animal every year.
+The RSPCA operates nine animal Adoption Care Centres and one community pet care centres in Victoria, providing refuge and care and where possible to more than 20,000 animal every year.
 Our team of RSPCA Inspectors works to protect animals from